CAR AND DEEP CYCLE BATTERY

 Last Updated on June 10, 2021

-Words of caution: Lead-acid batteries contain a diluted sulfuric acid electrolyte, which is a highly corrosive poison and can produce flammable and toxic gasses when recharged and explode if ignited.
+Words of caution: Flooded lead-acid batteries contain a diluted sulfuric acid electrolyte, which is a highly corrosive poison and can produce flammable and toxic gasses when recharged and explode if ignited.
 According to PREVENT BLINDNESS AMERICA, in 2003 nearly 6,000 U.S. motorists suffered serious eye injuries from working around car batteries.
 The U.S. Eye Injury Registry reports that it is the third leading cause of eye injuries at home.
-When working with batteries, always wear ANSI Z-87.1 splash-proof safety goggles (recommended), safety glasses, or any glasses; have plenty of ventilation; remove your jewelry; and exercise caution.
+When working with batteries, always wear ANSI Z-87.1 splash-proof safety goggles (recommended)or face shield to protect your eyes; have plenty of ventilation; remove your jewelry; and exercise caution.
 If available, always follow the manufacturer's instructions for testing, jumping, installing, charging, and maintaining batteries.

 [Source: BCI (Battery Council International)]